 Her preschool education and Kindergarten took place in Los Angeles, CA, in the 1970s.
 In the 1980s she was back to her hometown in Brazil: Belo Horizonte, the capital of Minas Gerais.
 She currently lives and works as a professional writer and translator in Rio de Janeiro.

 In 2001, Ana Libânio graduated in Language and Literature from UFMG (Universidade Federal de Minas Gerais).
-From Ohio University, in 2008, she competed Master’s degree in Latin American Studies (Literature), and she received the Gender Studies Certificate.
+From Ohio University, in 2008, she completed Master’s degree in Latin American Studies (Literature), and she received the Gender Studies Certificate.
 Her thesis was about women’s writing, the “écriture féminine”.

 As a translator, Ana Luiza Libânio works with Brazilian publishers and independent writers translating from English to Portuguese and from Spanish to Portuguese, as well as writing English versions of novels, short stories, screenplays.
 She also works subtitling films and as an interpreter in events and meetings.